 "We want to start a business."
 These words first inspired BUILD's founder, who agreed to help four young entrepreneurs – on the condition that they finish high school.
 Now in five locations across the country, including DC where more than 300 students participate annually, BUILD runs a comprehensive, four-year business and academic program that immerses students in entrepreneurship training, teaches critical thinking and problem solving, and propels them toward college.
-Recruiting youth from under-resourced communities, BUILD Metro DC begins in 9th grade with a credit-bearing course at six DC schools and then shifts to an after-school program.
-Students craft business plans, make pitches for venture capital, build a small business, and "cash out"; in the third year they focus intensively on college readiness.
-The profit is clear: 98% of students graduate on time; 97% are accepted into a post-secondary institution; 75% into four-year colleges.
-Your investment builds futures.
+BUILD Metro DC begins in 9th grade with a credit-bearing course at six DC schools and then shifts to an after-school program.
+Students craft business plans, make pitches for venture capital, build a small business, and "cash-out"; in the third year, they focus intensively on college readiness.
+98% of students graduate on time; 97% are accepted into a post-secondary institution; 75% into four-year colleges.
+The profit is clear.

 Headquarters: DC-Ward 1